 If you’re someone who still doesn’t found your forte for being a nurse, relax, you still have many years ahead of you.
 Don’t rush just enjoy where you are.
 At some point, you will determine your place of happiness at the right moment where you needed it the most.
 By the time where you finally achieve it, you will tell God that it’s all worth the wait.

-As a school nurse, you need patience (a bunch of it) and a lot of sincerity for you to gain their trust.
-Like what I said earlier, if you’re still on a verge for knowing what you want, make this on your list.
-There is nothing wrong if you can’t still figure out what you want.
+As a school nurse, you need patience (a bunch of it) and a lot of sincerity for you to gain their trust like what I said earlier, if you’re still on a verge for knowing what you want, make this on your list.
+There is nothing wrong if you can’t yet figure out what you want.
 The most important thing is that you are pushing yourself to be better, far better every single time.

-Don’t let other people intimidate you or influence you in making decisions out of your career; because at the end, you are the sole person who will reap the rewards of your success.
+Don’t let other people intimidate you or influence you in making decisions out of your career; because, in the end, you are the sole person who will reap the rewards of your success.
 Keep on fighting and believing in yourself.
 Never stop aiming until you’re contented.
 You can definitely do it 🙂